-1. Delivering a mode neutral transport system to provide a more sustainable New Zealand
+1. Delivering a mode neutral transport system to provide a more sustainable New Zealand supports liveable cities and businesses, with transport choice.

 We will work to ensure that decisions made for the transport system, particularly for freight, consider the potential contribution of all modes.
 We will promote a sustainable transport system across all modes.
-The Government Policy Statement on land transport (GPS) will be a key lever to set the frame for investment and funding decisions to be mode neutral.
+The Government Policy Statement on land transport [GPS] will be a key lever to set the frame for investment and funding decisions to be mode neutral.